 An application should be no longer than 6 pages of A4 in overall length.
 It should include the following:

-- A detailed budget.
+• A detailed budget.
+Awards for seminars are typically in the region of £2500.
 This can include items such as (but not limited to) catering, room bookings, the production of supporting literature and travel expenses for proposed speakers, website costs, recording costs, technical support, cost of online platforms.
 Accommodation costs should not typically exceed £100 per night.
 Travel should be based on standard class rail fares and economy class flights.

 Please note that we will not fund overheads or profit generation.
 Attendance at the seminar will be free.